 Here follows the Order of Service for Spiritual Communion, to be undertaken at home:

-¶If on any Sunday or other Day of Obligation you are prevented from making your Communion you may join in the prayers of the Universal Church by using the following form by yourself or with your family.
+If on any Sunday or other Day of Obligation you are prevented from making your Communion you may join in the prayers of the Universal Church by using the following form by yourself or with your family.
 Suggestions are made for posture, but please adopt whatever may be most comfortable and practical for you.
+Note that it would not be appropriate to use the devotion of Spiritual Communion when Sacramental Communion can be received.

 to whom all hearts are open,